 Users on the audiophile forum Head-Fi also have had positive things to say about the Fidelios:

 …nice sound, a bit tight on the headband, I thought the DAC made everything sound very nice, good solid bass, uppers a bit light.

 Likewise on Forbes the Fidelios have received very high praise from writer Mark Sparrow when he stated:

 The sound quality from these headphones is nothing short of awesome and incredibly revelatory.

 The only not-so-positive review we could find on these prodigy children was from a writer at the Guardian newspaper in the U.K. Oddly though it seemed their main gripe with the Fidelio M2L’s was that it has a Lightning connector and they can’t use them with other devices.

 This seems kind of obvious and besides the point, but hey, it’s a negative review, even for odd reasons, so to be balanced we figured we’d at least mention it..

 One other little caveat we forgot to mention previously, the Fidelio’s have touch sensitive audio control on the right ear cup.
-This means you can adjust your audio without taking out your phone or having to press buttons or spin wheels, which is pretty neat.

 If you’re an all-around listener or you just want something besides the shitty stock earbuds that Apple provides, then the Fidelio’s are a no brainer.